rknall/humhub-docker/README.md

 HUMHUB_LDAP_CACERT                                []
 ```

 If you want to provide a CA-certificate for server authentication (ldaps) you have to add to cert in CER format.
-See https://github.com/mriedmann/humhub-docker/pull/140 for details.
+See [Feat ldap ssl #140"https://github.com/mriedmann/humhub-docker/pull/140"] for details.

 ### PHP Config